 Should you be in the market for a new harmonium, you would not be looking for a Bina.
 I was formerly the big cheerleader(and largest retailer) for Bina.
 Why did that change?
 Because every Bina that came in to my shop, needed an hour and a half, to two and a half hours of labor - before they could legitimately be called playable and in-tune.

 The Signature 23 is built by DMS (formerly DMS-Bina) who were formerly the Export Division of Bina, that is to say, DMS made all the high quality Binas to be sold in Europe and the USA back when Bina gained a reputation for good harmoniums.

 Then some years back DMS-Bina split in to two different companies.
-Which meant that when I was selling Binas from 95' - 02' I was gettingall the low quality Binas that were intended for sale only in India.
-The Signature 23 and Tilak 23 are built using the original Bina template and the same Bina reeds, but are constructed with much more care - and are always well-tuned.
+Which meant that when I was selling Binas from 95' - 02' I was getting all the low quality Binas that were intended for sale only in India.
+The Signature 23 and Tilak 23 are built using the original Bina template and the same Bina reeds, but are constructed with much more care and always leave the workshop well-tuned.

 Nowadays - truly - no reputable dealer sells Bina anymore.
 Even Jai Uttal who was a devoted Bina guy for decades - got sick of the poor quality and is now playing one of my Tilak 23 models.